Diontae Johnson: Baltimore Ravens (first stint)

 On October 29, 2024, Johnson and a 2025 sixth-round pick were traded to the Baltimore Ravens for a 2025 fifth-round pick.
 On December 4, Eric DeCosta, the executive vice president and GM of the Ravens, announced that Johnson was suspended for one game due to conduct detrimental to the team.
 This suspension was caused by Johnson refusing to enter the Ravens’ Week 13 game against the Philadelphia Eagles, in which the Ravens lost 24–19.

 On December 20, 2024, Johnson was waived by the Ravens.

 Houston Texans

 On December 23, 2024, Johnson was claimed off waivers by the Houston Texans.
 He was waived on January 14, 2025.

 Baltimore Ravens (second stint)

 On January 15, 2025, Johnson was claimed by the Ravens.
-Johnson was not eligible to play the rest of the season and became a free agent after the Ravens' divisional round playoff loss to the Buffalo Bills.
+Johnson was ineligible to play the rest of the season and became a free agent after the Ravens' divisional round playoff loss to the Buffalo Bills.